-Prerequisites: COMM3010, RSST3002

-This course is the capstone project for students completing the Advanced Diploma in the Mechanical Engineering Technology program.
+Co-requisites: COMM3010, RSST3001 OR RSST3002 This course is the capstone project for students completing the Advanced Diploma in the Mechanical Engineering Technology program.
 Applying the skills and knowledge developed throughout the program, students work in teams to create a project proposal under the guidance of a faculty member but with minimal supervision.
 The proposal involves the study of a problem, design, or technological application which is implemented in the following academic semester of their program in capstone II.